puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 So far, you've been using the `site.pp` manifest to assign classes to nodes and set their parameters.
 The PE console's interface provides an alternative interface for node classification.
-The PE console's node classifier includes a built-in set of node groups and classificiations that define configuration related to Puppet itself.
+The PE console's node classifier includes a built-in set of node groups and classifications that define configuration related to Puppet itself.

 <div class = "lvm-task-number"><p>Task 15:</p></div>